swagger-api/swagger-play/README.md

 # Swagger Play2 Module

 ## Overview

 This is a module to support Swagger annotations within [Play Framework](http://www.playframework.org) controllers.
-This library uses Swagger 1.5 and supports Play 2.7 (version 2.0.x).
+It is based on the library https://github.com/swagger-api/swagger-play with several improvements.
+This library uses Swagger 1.5 and Play 2.6.
 It can be used for both Scala and Java based applications.

 We also would like to support Swagger 2.0 in the future and contributions to that end will be gladly accepted.

-## Version History

-* swagger-play2 2.0.1-SNAPSHOT supports play 2.7 and swagger 2.0.
-Merged from fork https://github.com/Iterable/swagger-play

 ###New and Noteworthy